craftcms/apple-news/README.md

 ## Channel Classes

 Channel classes tell the plugin everything it needs to know to start publishing content Apple News.
-They should should extend [craft\applenews\BaseChannel](https://github.com/craftcms/apple-news/blob/master/src/BaseChannel.php).
+They should extend [craft\applenews\BaseChannel](https://github.com/craftcms/apple-news/blob/master/src/BaseChannel.php).

 We recommend that you save your channel classes in `config/apple-news-channels` and use an `applenewschannels` namespace.